-We must first understand that communication is a two way process, so improving communication involves both how we send and receive messages.
-Based on this, to communicate effectively means we must learn to listen, which is perhaps among the more difficult of skills to acquire.
+We must first understand that communication is a two-way process, so improving communication involves both how we send and receive messages.
+Based on this, to communicate effectively means we must learn to listen, which is perhaps among the more difficult skills to acquire.

 *Please note: Instruction methods and timelines may vary based on student availability, service requested, and instructor assessment of student progress.

 Within this framework there is a strong focus on interview preparation techniques.
 During the latter half of the program, students will turn their attention to the admission interview.
 They will learn more about their prospective schools or universities, participate in practice interview sessions, develop greater self-awareness, and generate enthusiasm—all essential for success!

 The interview is an opportunity for students to discuss special interests and accomplishments, and for an interviewer to determine whether the school is a good match for the student.
 Interviewing for private school or college admission can be daunting, but with the right guidance and preparation, students will boost their confidence and be ready to shine!

 Being a proficient communicator and presenting your credentials during an interview brings many benefits.
 Are you a post-grad or young professional?
 No matter where you are in your academic or adult life, our training program is adaptable to meet your specific needs.
 We can help you make a positive impact.